oneeve8/kobble-data/content/markdown.md

 # Markdown Notes

-Click the pencil icon above to edit markdown in Kobble
+Click the pencil icon above to edit markdown in Kobble The Markdown view is separated into two windows: the Markdown syntax is in the top window and the result in the bottoms window.
+Togg

 Header = # before the heading (adding more hashtags makes headings smaller).
 Examples: